Did you know that 68% of business leaders feel their cybersecurity risks are increasing? [1]

 How to: Educate your employees on online security best practices

 In our digital age, following best cybersecurity practices is essential to the success of your business.
-Be sure that your business is following all of the practices outlined above and conduct research to ensure you’re following any industry-specific requirements as well.
+Ensure your business follows all the practices outlined above, and research to ensure you follow any industry-specific requirements.

 It’s crucial that you take your business’s cyber security seriously, and we’re here to help.